Seisia

 Seisia serves as a key gateway to the Torres Strait, operating a harbour used by supply vessels and the Peddell's Ferry service linking Cape York to Thursday Island, with the 90-minute ferry crossing the only regular public connection to the island hub.
 The area is a popular destination for adventurous travellers completing the Cape York Peninsula 4WD journey, offering camping, fishing, and the chance to stand at the northernmost tip of mainland Australia.
 Life in Seisia is remote and community-centred, with most goods and services arriving by supply vessel or sourced in Bamaga, 5.6 kilometres to the south-east.

-Seisia falls under postcode 4876 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Cook electorate.
+Seisia falls under postcode 4876 and is governed by the Northern Peninsula Area Council (Local Government Area).
+For federal elections, residents vote in the electorate of Leichhardt, while state elections fall under the Cook electorate.

 📍 Location